AhmedHamdi0/Expedia-App/README.md

 - **Backend**: Handles the core functionality of flight and hotel search, reservation, payment processing, and integration with external APIs.
 - **Frontend**: Provides a user-friendly interface for customers to interact with the system and perform flight and hotel searches, reservations, and payment.
 - **APIs**: Integrates with external services such as flight and hotel booking APIs, payment gateways (e.g., PayPal, Stripe), and customer information management systems (e.g., Marriott).

+## APIs:
+**Flights APIs:**
+- Companies such as AirCanada and TurkishAirlines provide online query APIs to get current available flights
+- Customers can choose from available options and either reserve or cancel their selection.

+**Hotel APIs:**
+- Hotels such as Hilton and Marriott provide similar APIs for customers to browse available accommodations.

+**Payments:**
+- expedia uses payment APIs such as Square or Stripe to process transactions seamlessly.

 ## Usage